slabbi/Z80-CPU-Tester/SOFTWARE/README.md

 ```
 zmac --oo cim,hex,lst <file>
 ```
-The cim-File is a binary file that can be used to program a 27C256 EPROM or AT29C256 EEPROM.
+The `cim`-File is a binary file that can be used to program a 27C256 EPROM or AT29C256 EEPROM.